 Boxer's Fracture Treatment in Dallas & Frisco

-Our orthopedic surgeons of Sports Physicians Orthopedics and Rehabilitation of Texas (SPORT) in Dallas and Frisco, Texas treat many boxers fractures a year.
+Our sports orthopedic specialists of Sports Physicians Orthopedics and Rehabilitation of Texas (SPORT) in Dallas and Frisco, Texas treat many boxers fractures a year.
 Not sure if you have a boxer’s fracture or boxer’s break?

 A Boxer’s fracture occurs when the bone at the knuckle of the little finger breaks.
 This can be the result of a forceful injury during a fight or hitting a solid object.
 A Boxer’s Fracture will cause swelling, pain, stiffness, or a bump on finger, and treatment involves realigning the broken bone and providing stabilization while the bone heals.

 What is a Boxers Fracture?

 A Boxer’s fracture occurs when the neck of the metacarpal bone in the little finger breaks.
 This is most commonly caused by punching an immovable object, such as a wall, or someone’s jaw or head during a fist fight.
 The blunt impact can cause the bone to break in several different patterns and pieces.

 What Does a Boxers Fracture Look Like?